-Are less than encouraging coworkers, pressing deadlines and endless stress getting the best of your ability to do your job?
+Are less than encouraging co-workers, pressing deadlines and endless stress getting the best of your ability to do your job?

-Old florescent lights and bright computer screens assault your eyes, and dated, malfunctioning technology only creates more stress as you do your best to complete your tasks.
+Old fluorescent lights and bright computer screens assault your eyes, and dated, malfunctioning technology only creates more stress as you do your best to complete your tasks.
 That’s not mentioning your desk, littered with paperwork.

 These are little annoying things, but they add up over the course of a long day or long week.
 At the end of a long day, it’s likely you bring the stress of your workplace home with you.

 Use these tips to create a tranquil work environment and overcome stressors:

 Taking at least one minute at the end of the day to declutter will keep your desk clear, symbolizing leaving the stressful mess at work, instead of taking it home with you.
 Also take time to prepare yourself for your workday, whether that’s a small ritual of preparing quick access to files, snacks or your morning coffee.

 On a larger scale, decluttering your office or desk will stop you from slowing yourself down while you’re working.
 It’s easier to find what you need, answer questions and move on to the next task:

 - Open shelving may force you to keep the area neat and make it easier for your eyes to find a missing item.

 - Ask if items serve a purpose or bring you joy.
 If not, toss or donate it.

 - Create visual flow with clean lines or geometric decorations.